Thoriso-Khutswane/Customer-Churn-Analysis/README.md

 ## 🗄️ SQL Server Management Studio

-A structured data model was created using a star schema approach From the raw dataset that I downloaded from kaggle(WA_Fn-UseC_-Telco-Customer-Churn) I created three tables.
+A structured data model was developed using a star‑schema approach.
+Working from the raw dataset downloaded from Kaggle (WA_Fn‑UseC_-Telco‑Customer‑Churn), I transformed the data and created three analytical tables to support efficient reporting and analysis.

 - DimCustomer

+👉 This stores descriptive info about customer

  ```sql
   CREATE TABLE DimCustomer (